-- Conduct of centre staff which undermines the integrity of the examination. - Unfair treatment of candidates by either giving an advantage to a candidate/group of candidates (e.g. by permitting a candidate an access arrangement which is not supported by appropriate evidence), or disadvantaging candidates by not providing access to the appropriate conditions (providing a 'level playing field'). - Possible fraud and corruption (e.g. accessing the exam paper prior to the exam to aid teaching and learning). - Abuse of authority (e.g. the head of centre/members of the senior leadership team overriding JCQ and awarding body regulations). - Other conduct which may be interpreted as malpractice/maladministration.
+- A security breach of the examination paper. - Conduct of centre staff which undermines the integrity of the examination/assessment. - Unfair treatment of candidates by either giving an advantage to a candidate/group of candidates (e.g. by permitting a candidate an access arrangement which is not supported by appropriate evidence), or disadvantaging candidates by not providing access to the appropriate conditions (providing a 'level playing field'). - Possible fraud and corruption (e.g. accessing the exam paper prior to the exam to aid teaching and learning). - Abuse of authority (e.g. the head of centre/members of the senior leadership team overriding JCQ and awarding body regulations). - Other conduct which may be interpreted as malpractice/maladministration.